So you’ve decided to place your baby for adoption. Now what–do you simply give him to the first family you find?

 8. Give your consent to your child’s adoption.
 Depending on the laws in your state, you have anywhere from a few hours to a few weeks to relinquish your rights.
 Be comfortable with your decision because once it’s made there is no turning back.

-9. Receive post-placement counseling.
+9. Receive post-placement counselling.
 As an expectant parent, you have the option of seeing a licensed professional before the placement — and afterwards.
 Make sure you take advantage of it, even if you’re at peace with your decision.

 10. Keep in touch with your baby and the adoptive family.
 Prior to the placement, put together a plan about what kind of contact you want to have with your baby’s adoptive family.
 Are you interested in visits?
 Emails?
 Photos?
 This may change over time, but try to set some boundaries early on.